k-tuomas/house-journal/README.md

 The app uses PostgreSQL, it can be run using the docker-compose.yml (e.g run ```docker-compose up``)

-Create venv and isntall requirements. python3 venv venv source ./venv/bin/activate pip install -r requirements.txt
+Create venv and install requirements. python3 venv venv source ./venv/bin/activate pip install -r requirements.txt